hzheni/DS4320_Project1/README.md

 ## Data Creation
 ### Data Acquisition
 The primary dataset used for this project is the California Department of Forestry and Fire Protection (CAL FIRE) Fire and Resource Assessment Program (FRAP) Wildfire Perimeters dataset.
 This dataset is maintained and updated annually by CAL FIRE in collaboration with the United States Forest Service Region 5, Bureau of Land Management, California State Parks, National Park Service, and the United States Fish and Wildlife Service.
 It provides a historical record of wildland fire perimeters across public and private lands in California, covering incidents dating back to 1878.
 For this project, the data was downloaded from the California Open Data Portal, which hosts the "California Fire Perimeters (all)" dataset in CSV format.
-The dataset was preprocessed to extract relevant columns for modeling fire size and some attributes were normalized into separate relational tables to allow for more flexible analysis.
+The dataset was preprocessed to extract relevant columns for modeling fire size and attributes were normalized into separate relational tables to allow for more flexible analysis.

 A secondary dataset used in this project is "CAL FIRE Administrative Units" dataset which provides information on the administrative units responsible for fire management in California.
 This dataset was also obtained from the California Open Data Portal, but downloaded in shapefile format.
 It was used to gain insights into the approximate locations of fire agencies and the areas they cover.